We’ve had our hands full for the last year and one of the big events was breaking the buck out of Calypso!

 Calypso had a bit of both inappropriate affection and sympathetic riders.
 On top of that I had 3 other horses, children, a home and a career to tend to.
 Calypso was left to the kids.
 I would explain what they needed to work on with her and they were supposed to implement it, but it didn’t exactly work out that way.

 I can’t ride anymore myself.
 If I hit the saddle the wrong way it could be my last ride, walk and anything else requiring bi-pedal work.
 I had seriously considered selling my last two horses.
 But my youngest daughter has shown an interest in Calypso.
 She really wanted to take on the task of straightening this horse out.
-I warned her, it’s going to take a LOT of your time and ALL of your patience.
-She was still standing there eagerly waiting my decision, so I agreed to let her have a try.
+I warned her, “It’s going to take a LOT of your time and ALL of our patience.
+Once you start, and I’m helping you, I don’t want to hear that your tired or you give up.
+If you’re going to do this, then we’re gonna get it done, OK?’
+To my surprise, she was still standing there eagerly waiting my decision, so I agreed to let her.

 Okay, we have an agreement, we have a horse, and training (rather re-training) began.